Tallinn Secondary School of Science: Final bell

 On the last day of school, people come to school in national clothes.
 There will be an assembly, which will end with Konstantin Türnpu's "Departing Song".
 The clock rings 12 times for the last time.
 After that, holding hands, they walk through the school premises, the stadium fences and the Town Hall square.
 The party ends with a picnic and folk games at the Rocca al Mare Open Air Museum.

 Head washing of Särgava

-Ernst Peterson Särgava was a long-time Estonian language teacher and school inspector in Reaalkool.
+Ernst Peterson Särgava was a long-time teacher of Estonian and school inspector in Reaalkool.
 The memorial erected to him was originally located in Kadrioru Park.
 In 1998, at the suggestion of the students of Reaalkool, the monument was relocated to the green area in front of Tallinn Secondary School of Science.
 In the same year, the tradition of washing Särgava's head also began, following which school seniors wash his head every year on April 29, the anniversary of Särgava's birth.
 Since the monument's nickname is the Beard, this operation is also called a head wash of the Beard.
 A candle is traditionally lit on Särgava's grave at Metsakalmistu at 6:00 p.m.